Lemon Grove School District

-Lemon Grove School District is a school district located in Lemon Grove, San Diego County, California.
+Lemon Grove School District is a school district based in Lemon Grove in San Diego County, California.

 It runs one middle school, two K-8 schools, and four elementary schools.
 Lemon Grove School district was officially founded on March 18, 1893 when the San Diego County Board of Supervisors and Harry Wagner, County School Superintendent, approved the boundaries of the Lemon Grove District.

 The superintendent of the district is Erica Balakian.
 The district is managed by a five-person Governing Board.